25 Weeds With Purple Flowers (Identification Guide)

 11. Purple Loosestrife (Lythrum salicaria)

-Purple Loosestrife is a hardy perennial plant that’s native to the UK and surrounding European countries.
+Purple Loosestrife is a hardy perennial plant that’s native to European countries.
 It loves moist soil and even shallow water, so it naturally favours riverbanks, streams, pond margins, and ditches.

 Purple Loosestrife (Lythrum salicaria)